Even the very best executive resume is not enough, if it isn’t used with executive job search best practices . . .

 No wonder his job search is stuck in neutral.

-He’s spending 100% of his time on a method that yields only an estimated 5% or so success rate in landing a job.
+He’s spending 100% of his time (or close to it) on a method that yields only an estimated 5% or so success rate in landing a job.

 To get anywhere, he’ll need to create a job search strategy that relies minimally on using job boards.
 He needs to devote most of his efforts to methods that yield the best results.

 Work on circumventing the gatekeepers (for as long as possible) and connecting directly with key hiring decision makers where they hang out online and offline.

 Turn back to the company and industry research you did to determine how to align your value-add with your target companies’ needs in your resume.

 - Identify key decision makers and employees at your target companies (LinkedIn Company profiles and each company’s website will help).

 - Look at all your contacts to see if anyone has a connection to your target companies.

 - Ask for introductions to those key decision makers.

-- Leverage LinkedIn to network towards making first degree connections with those key decision makers.
+- Leverage LinkedIn to network towards making first degree connections with those key hiring decision makers.

-- Embrace the social media platforms used by recruiters and hiring professionals – Twitter, Facebook, etc.
+- Embrace the social media platforms heavily used by recruiters and hiring professionals – Twitter, Facebook, etc.

 - Cultivate relationships with several recruiters specializing in your niche.

 - Set up Google Alerts to be notified when relevant industry and company news is posted online.

 2. Build a diverse, vibrant online presence.

 Support your personal brand and good-fit candidacy, and make yourself easy to find online.
-Provide social proof that verifies the claims you’ve made in your resume and other career documents.
+Provide social proof that corroborates the claims you’ve made in your resume and other personal marketing materials.

 - Make sure your LinkedIn profile reinforces your brand and contains the right keywords, in the right places, to help you get found.

-- Post regularly to your social media accounts – Google+, Twitter, Facebook, etc.
+- Post regularly to your social media accounts – Twitter, Facebook, etc.